The PERFECT 2 Week Peru Itinerary: The Best Of Peru

 Packing List For Peru 2 Week Itinerary

-4. Proper Rain Jacket (Him/Her) – The weather can be unpredictable in Peru, especially at high altitudes.
+- Proper Rain Jacket (Him/Her) – The weather can be unpredictable in Peru, especially at high altitudes.
 Pack a light rain jacket so you will be ready when Pachamama (Mother Earth) decides to throw some rain at you!
-Here are some of the best light rain jackets.
+Here are more light rain jackets if you don’t like the style.

 Best Time To Visit Peru